 The distinction is important in the context of a lemon law claim.
-Owners of defective new cars must give the manufacturer a reasonable opportunity to fix the problem.
+Owners of defective new cars must give the manufacturer a reasonable opportunity to fix the problem, which is a crucial aspect of law firm lemon law advice.
 Prior to that, the manufacturer has not broken any promises, and the lemon law does not apply.

 Not All “Warranties” Fall Within the Lemon Law